alexwinston/UIViewprint/README.md

 In addition this project attemps to borrow ideas from React Native but tailored specifically to iOS.

 ## Deprecated syntax
 The operator overloading syntax that this project initially used has now been deprecated.
-Although it was fascinating to see how far operator overloading could be pushed it was all that useful in a practical sense.
+Although it was fascinating to see how far operator overloading could be pushed it wasn't all that useful in a practical sense.
 Especially considering how often it crashed the Xcode editor and the problems with code alignment.

 ### Example 6 deprecated syntax